Staff / Management

-Pros And Cons Of Four Of The Main Salon Pay Structures
+Pros And Cons of the Main Salon Pay Structures

-To shed a bit of light on this dense and difficult subject, let’s break it down into four of the main salon pay structures.
-You will find advantages and disadvantages for each, along with concrete examples and my personal opinion on the matter.
+To shed a bit of light on this dense and difficult subject, let’s break it down into four main salon pay structures.
+There are advantages and disadvantages for each, along with concrete examples and my personal opinion on the matter.

 Hourly Pay vs Salary